 The story of Jack and the beanstalks inspired the ride Negeri Raksasa (The Giant Country).
 Riders will fall from a 20-meter to mimic Jack’s escape from the giants.
 Pemburu Badai (the storm hunter) is an upgrade of negeri raksasa ride.
 Passengers will be taken to 40 meters high.
 Once at the top, see the whole city and be prepared to go down really fast.

 The only ride located outdoor, the Yamaha racing coaster is another visitors’ favorite.
 The roller coaster is known to be more unpredictable than a regular one.
 Instead of completing one lap and done.
 Prepare for a stomach-flipping ride back to the starting point.
 The whole ride only takes 1 minute as the coaster goes with a blasting speed of 200km/hour.

 Adventurous Journey ‘Jelajah’

 The water ride ‘Jelajah’ brings visitors deep into the mysterious Amazon.
 The dark jungle awaits.
 Its secrets are waiting to be unraveled.
 Slide through the darkness of the temple ruins.
 The final challenge is a 13-meter waterfall drop.
 That guarantees everyone on board will get wet – it’s better to pack a spare shirt beforehand.

 Haunted House ‘Dunia Lain’

 Dunia Lain, roughly translated as ‘another world’ in English.
 Once is a popular horror reality TV program.
 In the show, the hosts would explore haunted places around the country.
 Trans Studio Bandung attempt to recreate this show’s horror.
 In this case by building a haunted house with the same name.

 Many ghosts and horror-struck here are inspired by the TV show.
 The journey starts with sounds of crying and screaming.
 Enough to give goosebumps.
 Prepare for jumpscares that make the 4-minute journey seemingly has no end.

-Plenty of ghosts here in the haunted house are the Indonesian urban legend.
-And might sound unfamiliar for international tourists.
+Plenty of ghosts here in the haunted house are Indonesian urban legends.
+And might sound unfamiliar to international tourists.
 Some might have never heard about these ghosts before.
-Instead of Dracula or vampire, meet Kuntilanak, a female ghost known for her eerie laugh and tragic death story.
+Instead of Dracula or a vampire, meet Kuntilanak, a female ghost known for her eerie laugh and tragic death story.

 Trans Studio Bandung Performances & Show